Gender and food security: Division of unpaid labor and time constraints

 Particularly in rural areas, the use of women's time in agriculture is often constrained by obligations such as fetching water and wood, preparing meals for their families, cleaning, and tending to children and livestock.
 For example, in Ghana, Tanzania, and Zambia women expend most of their energy on load-carrying activities involving transport of fuel-wood, water, and grain for grinding.

 The gendered division of labor in agriculture has been known to create unequal household power dynamics, responsibilities, and benefits from agriculture.

+Women’s greater burden of unpaid domestic and care work, such as cleaning, cooking and caring for household members, contributes to inequalities in labour-market participation and outcomes.
+This is particularly evident in low- and middle-income countries.
+In rural areas, women’s unpaid-work burden is greater than that of men in large part because of the time they spend collecting water.
+The COVID-19 pandemic underscored the disproportionate burden women shoulder in unpaid care of children and other family members and the implications of this burden for women’s time and employment.

 Access to markets

 Constraints to mobility and time, gendered divisions of labor as well as cultural and social norms hamper the access of women to markets.
 Women tend to be engaged in the production of traditional and subsistence crops offering less opportunities to benefit from market income; however, self-consumption might also be a conscious choice.
 Within the household women often have little decision-making power related to marketing and selling activities as well as over the spending of the money earned, although they often contribute considerably amounts of time to the production.
 For example, in parts of India women have to ask permission of their husbands to follow market activities.
 Engaging in markets offers opportunities like organic agriculture and collectives of landless women in Kenya used revenues from selling bananas and vegetables on local markets to compensate for shortfalls in their wages at coffee plantations.
 But reliance on markets also increases exposure to international market fluctuations, while women farmers are mainly smallholders and often unable to profit from export opportunities.
 In the Philippines, potato farmers felt the negative impacts of global market integration when imported potatoes cut market prices by half.